 - Use old sheets or blankets to cover the couch during transit and while in storage.
-The covering will help protect the couch from dirt, scratches and dings during the actual move.
+The covering will help protect the couch from dirt, scratches and dings while it is in storage.

 - Place furniture at least 4 to 8 inches from the walls of the storage unit and leave enough space in-between items to allow for easier access and airflow.

 - Place the couch horizontally in storage, unless you do not have the space in the storage unit and the couch is very sturdy.
 Placing a couch vertically can damage the coils and inner workings of the couch over long-term storage.

 - Do not stack heavy items on top of any type of furniture, but especially couches.
 This can cause damage to the fabrics and upholstery over long-term storage.

 It is very important to protect the investment in your furniture, especially mattresses and couches while moving or in storage, so you will be able to use the items for many years to come.
 Self storage is a great home storage solution to keep these items protected until you need them again.